By: Patti Lynn

 Atkins-Grad was arrested as a Commissioner back in 2010 because she failed to disclose payments for a $2,300 BMW lease and $4,000 for her victory party back in 2006 for her election as state law requires.
 She has been charged with two counts each of bribery and unlawful compensation, three counts of official misconduct, and one count of conspiracy to commit unlawful compensation.

 December 6, 2012

 Today, while sitting in court, I reminisced about the 2nd day of jury selection.
-That’s when a couple of jurors were excused, because they believed that they couldn’t be fair when dealing with elderly people.
+That’s when a couple of jurors were excused because they believed that they couldn’t be fair when dealing with older adults.

 Patte Atkins-Grad is no longer the redhead that she was when she was a Tamarac city commissioner.
 She stopped coloring her hair, and now her hair is mostly gray with some dark colors underneath.